CMSgov/dpc-static-site/common/docsV1.md

 ~~~

 ### Delete public keys
-You may need to delete a public key from your organization if a user no longer needs access or otherwise needs to be removed from the system.
+You may need to delete a public key from the DPC Portal if you no longer need access.

 Public keys can be removed by sending a DELETE request to the /Key endpoint using the unique ID of the public key, which is returned either at creation, or as the result of listing the public keys.